Coping with change

 • Identify training that may help you get work done more efficiently

 It’s beneficial to learn to adapt and respond to all situations.
-We can improve the quality of our lives by facing our fears – even those beyond our control – and try to make the best of each situation.
+We can improve the quality of our lives by facing our fears – even those beyond our control – and by trying to make the best of each situation.

 Alter